Williams sisters renew sibling rivalry in Montreal

 But the sisterly clashes, which were at one time almost a regular and welcome occurrence on tennis courts across the globe, have become rarer-and-rarer.

-In fact, Saturday's meeting will be just the second in the last five years.
+In fact, Saturday's meeting will be just the second in the last five years and Venus has a simple philosophy of how to play her sister.

-Serena, who won the title last year in Toronto, is back in Montreal for the first time in 14 years, while Venus is making her first ever visit to the belle province and now stands as the road block in the way of her sister's title defence.

 Both Serena and Wozniacki arrived in Montreal in winning form.